zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-testing-in-production.md

 ***Sideloading friendly names is not working in the Dogfood environment***

-In order for Portal to load  a test version of an extension, i.e., load without using the PROD stamp, developers can append the feature flag `feature.canmodifystamps`.
+In order for Portal to load a test version of an extension, i.e., load without using the PROD configuration, developers can append the feature flag `feature.canmodifystamps`.
 The following example uses the sideload url to load the "test" version of extension.

 `https://portal.azure.com?feature.canmodifystamps=true&<extensionName>=test`